Sta 1

 In September 1919, the Station 3 building was reopened as temporary quarters for Hose Company 3, until the new station could be built.
 In November 1919, the city announced that plans for a new Station 3 were abandoned, due to the project cost being higher than the available funds.
 The sale of the property is cancelled.

 On July 26, 1951, a new Station 3 opened at 13 S. East Street.
-Built by John Coffey and Son Construction Company, the $35,000 facility was manned by eight firefighters.
+Built by John Coffey and Son Construction Company, the 3,564 square-foot, $35,000 facility was manned by eight firefighters.
 It was built upon the recommendation of the National Board of Fire Underwriters to have a fire station closer to the city's eastern residential section.

 Old Station 3 was demolished in the spring of 1952.
 Used cars were stored in the building, which was leased by Carolina Motor Sales.
 They continued to lease the lot after it was cleared.